canjs/canjs/guides/setup.md

 To begin, we'll make sure we have everything we need to make our application.
 The first thing to do is get CanJS.
-The easiest way to get CanJS is to use the [custom downloader](http://canjs.com/download.html), which allows you to download the specific parts of CanJS you need for your application.
+The easiest way to get CanJS is to use the the custom download page, which allows you to download the specific parts of CanJS you need for your application.

 The custom download page loads with all the elements in the core CanJS library